margaretmf/margaretmf.github.io/creativewriting.md

 <br>

 ## From the East to the West ##
-The sun rises in the East and sets in the west.
 From the rising to the setting.
 There's one day and one night.
 The stars dance and sing their songs, individually and collectively.